-build.mim takes the dataset as input and computes the mutual information beetween all pair of variables according to the mutual inforantion estimator estimator.
+build.mim takes the dataset as input and computes the mutual information beetween all pair of variables according to the mutual information estimator estimator.
 The results are saved in the mutual information matrix (MIM), a square matrix whose (i,j) element is the mutual information between variables X_i and X_j .

 '''

-build.mim(data, estimator="mi.empirical")
+build.mim(dataset, estimator = "spearman", disc = "none", nbins = sqrt(NROW(dataset)))

 '''

-data data.frame containing gene expression data or any dataset where columns contain variables/features and rows contain outcomes/samples.

-estimator

-The name of the mutual information estimator.
-The package implements four estimators: "mi.empirical", "mi.mm", "mi.shrink", "mi.sg" (default: "mi.empirical") - see details.
-These estimators require discrete data values - see discretize.

-clr 3
+dataset data.frame containing gene expression data or any dataset where columns contain variables/features and rows contain outcomes/samples. estimator The name of the entropy estimator to be used.
+The package can use the four mutual information estimators implemented in the package "infotheo": "mi.empirical" "mi.mm", "mi.shrink", "mi.sg" and three estimators based on correlation: "pearson", "spearman", "kendall" (default: "spearman") - see details. disc The name of the discretization method to be used with one of the discrete estimators: "none", "equalfreq", "equalwidth" or "globalequalwidth" (default: "none") - see infotheo package. nbins Integer specifying the number of bins to be used for the discretization if disc is different from "none".
+By default the number of bins is set to \sqrt{m} where m is the number of samples. estimator disc nbins

-- "mi.empirical": This estimator computes the entropy of the empirical probability distribution. - "mi.mm": This is the Miller-Madow asymptotic bias corrected empirical estimator. - "mi.shrink": This is a shrinkage estimate of the entropy of a Dirichlet probability distribution. - "mi.sg": This is the Schurmann-Grassberger estimate of the entropy of a Dirichlet probability distribution.
+- "mi.empirical": This estimator computes the entropy of the empirical probability distribution. - "mi.mm": This is the Miller-Madow asymptotic bias corrected empirical estimator. - "mi.shrink": This is a shrinkage estimate of the entropy of a Dirichlet probability distribution. - "mi.sg": This is the Schurmann-Grassberger estimate of the entropy of a Dirichlet probability distribution. - "pearson": This computes mutual information for normally distributed variable. - "spearman": This computes mutual information for normally distributed variable using Spearman's correlation instead of Pearson's correlation. - "kendall": This computes mutual information for normally distributed variable using Kendall's correlation instead of Pearson's correlation.